simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 Both methods use a similar network to the one described above with the main difference in what we’re predicting.

 In my project I chose to use Skip-Gram as with email data there are more specific, rare words like domain specific terms.
-Since skip-gram predicts context from a single word, I thought it be better at capturing relationships in the email data.
+Since Skip-Gram predicts context from a single word, I thought it be better at capturing relationships in the email data.

 #### **Negative Sampling**